insightsengineering/presidio-action/README.md

 ## Outputs

-Output depends from `format-output` parameter:
+An output depends on the `format-output` parameter:

 The default format is `auto`.